AhmedMuhAshraf/Bazel_Exercise/README.md

  ## Task
  ### Your Task is to follow the required points below so as to fill the blanks in BUILD, WORKSPACE files to be able to build the project with different outputs.
- After cloning both repos try oppening cmd at the main repo and type : bazel build //app:myapp bazel build //app:myapp --job=hero bazel build //app:myapp --job=actor
+ After cloning the main repo try oppening cmd and type : bazel build //app:myapp bazel build //app:myapp --job=hero bazel build //app:myapp --job=actor

-after each of the previous steps you will find myapp.exe file created at the path 'Bazel_Exercise\bazel-bin\app' try to Run it
+after each of the previous steps you will find myapp.exe file created at the path 'Bazel_Exercise\bazel-bin\app' try to Run it and check the different outputs